jube-home/www.jube.io/_pages/training.md

 For self-guided learning, users can explore the [documentation](https://jube-home.github.io/jube/), interact with Jooby or Jube’s AI-powered chatbot.

-To further support users, Jube offers a comprehensive training program designed to equip participants with the skills needed to confidently implement, manage, and optimize Jube.
+To accelerate implementation, **Richard Churchman**, the developer of Jube, offers a comprehensive training program.
+This program is designed to equip participants with the skills needed to confidently implement, manage, and optimize Jube for their specific requirements.

 ![Training](/training.png)